- PHERAstar microplate reader offers high temporal resolution for kinetic TR-FRET measurements

 Table of contents

-Drugs are characterized by their equilibrium constant KD which describes the afﬁnity of the compound to its target.
+Drugs are characterized by their equilibrium constant KD which describes the binding afﬁnity of the compound to its target.
 It refers to half the ligand concentration of saturated binding.
 However, this dissociation constant only applies to the equilibrium state and neglects the importance of the speed of association and dissociation.
 The optimal kinetic binding of a drug differs with the target of interest and related disease.
 On the one hand, slow dissociation constants can be beneﬁcial to increase the duration of drug action (as for example Tiotropium for COPD treatment - Disse et al. Life Science, 1999).
 On the other hand, it has been hypothesized for speciﬁc targets that fast dissociations could decrease on target side effects (Kapur & Seeman, J Psychiatry Neurosci, 2000).
-Here, we present the determination of the association and dissociation rate of Spiperone-d2 binding to the dopamine receptor D2 (D2R), a G-protein coupled receptor (GPCR) and target of antipsychotic drugs.
+There is a plethora of available binding assays which can be used to determine these kinetic parameters on a microplate reader.
+Here, we present the determination of the association and dissociation rate of Spiperone-d2 binding to the dopamine receptor D2 (D2R), a G-protein coupled receptor (GPCR) and target of antipsychotic drugs using a time-resolved FRET (TR-FRET) assay.

 Materials & Methods